Policy Enforcement Methods¶

 This requires a user device that supports 802.1x, a network access device such as an 802.1x-capable access point or switch, and a RADIUS server.
 Genian NAC provides a built-in RADIUS server and provides the following access control functions.

+Devices can be assigned to a VLAN upon connection based on Radius attributes (Standard or Vendor-specific.)
 If network access needs to be restricted due to device state changes, the device can be terminated using a RADIUS CoA (Change of Authorization).
 The disconnected device will try a new connection and connect to the isolated VLAN at this time to securely isolate the device from the network.
 To do this, the access point or switch must support the RFC 5176 - Dynamic Authorization Extensions to RADIUS standard.

 Genian NAC can allocate or not allocate IP according to IP / MAC policy through built-in DHCP server.
 This prevents unauthorized devices from accessing the network or assigns a fixed IP address to devices with a specific MAC address.